isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

 Using URDF Importer
 -------------------

+For using the URDF importers in the GUI, please check the documentation at `URDF importer`_.
+For using the URDF importers from Python scripts, we include a utility tool called ``convert_urdf.py``.
+This script creates an instance of :class:`~sim.converters.UrdfConverterCfg` which is then passed to the :class:`~sim.converters.UrdfConverter` class.

+The URDF importer has various configuration parameters that can be set to control the behavior of the importer.
+The default values for the importers configuration parameters are specified are in the :class:`~sim.converters.UrdfConverterCfg` class, and they are listed below.
+We made a few commonly modified settings to be available as command-line arguments when calling the ``convert_urdf.py``, and they are marked with ``*``` in the list.
+For a comprehensive list of the configuration parameters, please check the the documentation at `URDF importer`_.

-Isaac Sim includes the URDF and MJCF importers by default.
-These importers support the option to import assets as instanceable assets.
-By selecting this option, the importer will create two USD files: one for all the mesh data and one for all the non-mesh data (e.g. joints, rigid bodies, etc.).
+Note that when instanceable option is selected, the importer will create two USD files: one for all the mesh data and one for all the non-mesh data (e.g. joints, rigid bodies, etc.).
 The prims in the mesh data file are referenced in the non-mesh data file.
 This allows the mesh data (which is often bulky) to be loaded into memory only once and used multiple times in a scene.

-For using these importers from the GUI, please check the documentation for `MJCF importer`_ and `URDF importer`_ respectively.

-For using the URDF importers from Python scripts, we include a utility tool called ``convert_urdf.py``.
-Internally, this script creates an instance of :class:`~sim.converters.UrdfConverterCfg` which is then passed to the :class:`~sim.converters.UrdfConverter` class.
-The configuration class specifies the default values for the importer.
-The important settings are:

-* :attr:`~sim.converters.UrdfConverterCfg.fix_base` - Whether to fix the base of the robot.
+* :attr:`~sim.converters.UrdfConverterCfg.fix_base*` - Whether to fix the base of the robot.
   This depends on whether you have a floating-base or fixed-base robot.
+The command-line flag is ``--fix-base`` where when set, the importer will fix the base of the robot, otherwise it will default to floating-base.
-* :attr:`~sim.converters.UrdfConverterCfg.make_instanceable` - Whether to create instanceable assets.
+* :attr:`~sim.converters.UrdfConverterCfg.make_instanceable*` - Whether to create instanceable assets.
   Usually, this should be set to ``True``.
+The command-line flag is ``--make-instanceable`` where when set, the importer will create instanceable assets, otherwise it will default to non-instanceable.
-* :attr:`~sim.converters.UrdfConverterCfg.merge_fixed_joints` - Whether to merge the fixed joints.
+* :attr:`~sim.converters.UrdfConverterCfg.merge_fixed_joints*` - Whether to merge the fixed joints.
   Usually, this should be set to ``True`` to reduce the asset complexity.
+The command-line flag is ``--merge-joints`` where when set, the importer will merge the fixed joints, otherwise it will default to not merging the fixed joints.
 * :attr:`~sim.converters.UrdfConverterCfg.default_drive_type` - The drive-type for the joints.
   We recommend this to always be ``"none"``.
 This allows changing the drive configuration using the actuator models.